campus-iot/ttnmapper-docker/README.md

-# ttnmapper-docker
+# TTNMapper Docker
-Docker files for running a local instance of TTNMapper
+Docker files for running a local instance of TTNMapper and NodeRED flow for collecting messages from Chirpstack private network.